joshnuss/1000experiments.dev/src/routes/posts/smart-shelf-svelthree.md

 I started looking into what it would take to use AR with [three.js](https://threejs.org/).
 There are some [good example here](https://threejs.org/examples/?q=xr#webxr_ar_lighting).

-For today, I started with just setting up the 3D scene and making a cube look like a book by painting it with a texture.
+For today, I started with just setting up the 3D scene using [svelthree](https://svelthree.dev) and making a cube look like a book by painting it with an image texture.

 ## Code